Leave a gift in your Will

-A solicitor can make sure your will reflects your wishes.
+A solicitor can make sure your Will reflects your wishes.
 They can give you peace of mind that your loved ones will benefit before any charities you may choose to support.
-They can also advice on how a charitable gift could reduce your inheritance tax.
+They can also advise on how a charitable gift could reduce your inheritance tax.

-If you already have a will you don’t need to start again.
-If you do decide that you would like to add a cause you feel passionate about in the future.
-Just ask your solicitor about making a codicil, which is a simple amendment to your existing will.
+If you already have a Will you don’t need to start again.
+If you decide that you would like to add a cause you feel passionate about in the future, ask your solicitor about making a codicil.
+This is a simple amendment to your existing Will.

-Some people choose to leave a gift of a fixed sum of money or shares, this is called a pecuniary gift.
-RAMM recently received a gift of future royalties from a local author.
+Some people choose to leave a gift of a fixed sum of money or shares, for example RAMM recently received a gift of future royalties from a local author.

-Others choose to leave a gift of all, or a percentage of their estate, like the late Mr John Wilson of Torqauy, who generously decided to support a number of local and national cultural organisations in his will.
-This type of gift is called a residuary gift.
-It is the most flexible way of supporting RAMM, as the value of your gift will adjust with the value of your estate over time.
+Others choose to leave a gift of all or a percentage of their estate, like the late Mr John Wilson of Torqauy, who generously decided to support a number of local and national cultural organisations in his Will.
+This is the most flexible way of supporting RAMM, as the value of your gift will adjust with the value of your estate over time.

 If you are thinking about gifting an object to RAMM, it is important to get in touch with us beforehand using the contact details below.
 We can then arrange for one of our curators to advise you on whether RAMM is able to accept the gift when the time comes.
 All objects accepted into the collection must fall within the remit of the museum’s current Collections Development Policy.

 The museum has a responsibility to protect all the objects it looks after in trust for the public.
-If you are leaving a special object to RAMM, please also consider whether you might be able to leave a pecuniary or residuary gift to support RAMM with this responsibility.
+If you are leaving a special object to RAMM, please also consider whether you might be able to leave a gift to support RAMM with this responsibility.

 Share your future intentions, if you feel it is appropriate